-Chronic treatment with antineoplasic drugs leads not only to amplification of the mdr gene, but also to the overexpression and amplification of certain oncogenes controlling resistance to this treatment.
-The results of Bhushan et al. (1992) are consistent with the hypothesis that induction of c-fos by low levels of cytotoxic drugs may be an early event in the acquisition of the MDR phenotype.
-Furthermore, Bhuschan et al. (1996) could show that enhanced expression of the c-fos gene preceded the expression of the mdr3 gene.
+Chronic treatment with antineoplasic drugs does not only lead to amplification of the mdr-gene, but also to the overexpression and amplification of certain oncogenes controlling resistance to this treatment.
+The results of Bhushan et al. (Bhushan et al., 1992) are consistent with the hypothesis that induction of c-fos by low levels of cytotoxic drugs may be an early event in the acquisition of the MDR phenotype.
+Furthermore, Bhuschan et al.(1996) could show that enhanced expression of thec-fos gene preceded the expression of the mdr3 gene.
 In MDR sublines of both murine sarcoma and human KB-3-1 carcinoma cell lines, the expression of c-fos and c-jun increased as drug resistance increased.
 Nakagawara et al. (1990) found an inverse correlation between expression of amplified N-myc and the expression of mdr1 in the same human neuroblastoma tumor samples.
-Neuroblastomas with N-myc amplification no longer responded to chemotherapy.
-Bordow et al. (1994) and Norris et al. (1996) observed that expression of the multidrug resistance-associated membranebound glycoprotein (MRP) gene correlated with amplification and overexpression of the N-myc oncogene in childhood neuroblastoma, which is central to the malignant phenotype of this disease.
+Neuroblastoma with N-myc amplification no longer responded to chemotherapy.
+Bordow et al. (1994) and Norris et al. (1996) observed that expression of the multidrug resistance-associated membrane-bound glycoprotein (MRP) gene correlated with amplification and overexpression of the N-myc oncogene in childhood neuroblastoma, which is central to the malignant phenotype of this disease.
 Therefore, gene amplification may be a central mechanism in acquiring chemoresistance.

 Our in vitro study with adriamycin + BVDU has been reconfirmed in vivo in our laboratory and in an industrial laboratory.
-BVDU inhibited at plasma levels that were similar to those in the in vitro experiments of adriamycin-induced amplification and expression of the mdr1 gene in tumors of rats in vivo.
+BVDU inhibited at plasma levels that were similar to those in the in vitro-experiments adriamycin-induced amplification and expression of the mdr-1 gene in tumors of rats in vivo.
 Through this inhibition of gene amplification, BVDU strongly enhanced the effects of adriamycin in suppressing the growth of fibrosarcomas, mammary adenocarcinomas and Ah13 sarcomas.
-We are currently examining the effects of BVDU in vivo in combination with different cytostatic drugs.
-Resistance against these drugs involves the amplification/expression of genes other than the mdr1 gene.
+At present we examine the effects of BVDU in vivo in combination with different cytostatic drugs.
+Resistance against these drugs has to do with amplification/expression of other genes than the mdr1 gene.